 Twinkies, Pop Tarts, Jos Louis, Bugles, they all have one thing in common, they immediately bring me back to my childhood.

-And let’s not forget the square dish of sugary gelatinous jello that used to make an appearance in our fridge on occasion, but for the most part snacks around our house were made from scratch.
+And let’s not forget the square dish of sugary gelatinous jello that used to make an appearance on occasion, but for the most part snacks were made from scratch.

-One of my all time favourites was rice krispie squares.
-It was one of those recipes that as a kid you were given a job, you got to sport the chefs hat, the important job of stirring or measuring out the marshmallows, or if you were like me you just stood there pretending to help when all you were really doing was eating.
+Like rice krispie squares.
+It was one of those recipes that as a kid you were given a job, you got to sport the chefs hat, the important job of stirring or measuring, or if you were like me you just stood there pretending to help when all you were really doing was eating marshmallows.

-This was also a fun game when it came to baking chocolate chip cookies.Pretty sure over the years I have eaten my fair share of raw cookie dough, and I was always shocked when the recipe would say makes 24 cookies but when I would make them I could only get 18 out of a recipe.
+This was also a fun game when it came to baking chocolate chip cookies, aka eating raw cookie dough.
+I was always shocked when the recipe would say makes 24 cookies but when I would make them I could only get 18 out of a recipe.

-I remember once in college we had gone out and just maybe might have drank a little too much (just this once mom I promise) and for some reason we ended up at a 24 hour grocery store, because that’s you do when you drink too much.
+Once in college we had gone out and just maybe might have drank a little too much (just this once mom) and for some reason we ended up at a 24 hour grocery store, because that’s you do when you drink too much.
 Anyways not sure who had the brilliant idea but someone suggested that we should make our own version of cookie dough ice cream.

 How hard could it be right?
-You buy some vanilla ice cream, some Pillsbury cookie dough and BAM!!!
-Ben and Jerry’s you better watch your back.
+You buy some ice cream, some Pillsbury cookie dough and BAM!!!
+Ben and Jerry’s watch your back.

-I can still remember taking the first bite and thinking holy crap why don’t I do this on a daily basis.
+I can still remember taking the first bite and thinking holy crap why don’t I do this daily.
 Two bites later I realized why.
-I can longer look at a log of Pillsbury chocolate chip cookies without secretly wanting to throw up a little bit in my mouth.
+I can longer look at a log of Pillsbury chocolate chip cookies without wanting to throw up.

-Peanut Butter Rice Krispies (for the kid in all of us)
+Peanut Butter Rice Krispies (for the kid in us)

 ½ cup peanut butter